aiforged/docs/docs/transactions.md

 Each service will accumulate transactions as it processes documents

-{% hint style="info" %}
+!!! info
     Each service will be monitored and charged accordingly
-{% endhint %}

 * **Opening Balance**: Indicates the balance the project opened within the "From date" filter.
 * **Closing Balance**: Indicates the final balance of a project from the "To date" filter.